 Crowded areas, transport hubs, global and western businesses, as well as government buildings, are all targets for terrorist attacks.
 Security measures, including security personnel, can be visibly seen in tourist sights.
 Though this looks scary, it’s better that they’re there than not.

 There has also been a recent increase in the use of armed robberies against tourists, specifically knives.
 Petty crime in the medina quarters – things like pickpocketing, bag snatching, scams, credit card fraud, confidence tricks, aggressive begging – continues to be a very real issue.

 Protests and demonstrations take place quite frequently in Marrakesh.
 Usually, they are peaceful but these can definitely turn violent, but usually only with isolated incidents.
 Even so, these should definitely be avoided.

 Overall, it’s pretty safe to visit Marrakesh right now, so long as you’re using your common sense.

 Do you need Travel Insurance for your trip?
-Even if you’re only going for a few days, that’s more than enough time to get buggered by wicked men or smote by wrathful angels.
+Even if you’re only going for a few days, that’s more than enough time to get smote by wrathful angels.
 Have fun in Marrakesh, but take it from us, overseas medical care and canceled flights can be seriously expensive – insurance can, therefore, be a life-saver.